ronivay/XenOrchestraInstallerUpdater/README.md

 ### platform

-Suggested platform is a VM with fresh install of any of the supported OS.
+Suggested platform is a VM with fresh install of any of the supported OS (see list below).
 You should put at least 3GB of RAM to the machine, but preferably 2vCPU/4GB RAM.
 Otherwise you may encounter OOM error during installation because of running out of memory.

 ### script
 Clone this repository, copy sample.xo-install.cfg as xo-install.cfg and edit variables to suit your preferences and run xo-install.sh as root.
 Sample configuration will be copied as xo-install.cfg